citahub/libsm/README.md

 # Libsm

-Libsm is an open source rust library of China Cryptographic Algorithm Standards.
+Libsm is an open source pure rust library of China Cryptographic Algorithm Standards.
 It is completed by a collaborative effort between the Cryptape Technology LLC. and BEIHANG KNOC LAB.
 And now this project is maintained by Cryptape Technology LLC.

 ## GM/T Algorithm